MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  If the function fails, the return value is **CLR_INVALID**.

 ### Remarks
- This member function utilizes the Win32 function [GetDCPenColor](http://msdn.microsoft.com/library/windows/desktop/dd144875), as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function utilizes the Win32 function [GetDCPenColor](http://msdn.microsoft.com/library/windows/desktop/dd144875), as described in the Windows SDK.

 ##  <a name="getdevicecaps"></a>  CDC::GetDeviceCaps
  Retrieves a wide range of device-specific information about the display device.